obzva/data-engineering-zoomcamp/README.md

   - Although I didn't set venv in this chapter, using venv surely will blow these problems all gone and make you happy
 - I excluded local database, `ny_taxi_postgres_data`, from git (see `.gitignore`)
 - Considered about using AWS instead of GCP, but decided to follow the course with GCP 'cause I think I don't wanna make this much harder

+## Module 2: Workflow Orchestration

+- Repeated similar workflows again and again on local, local with GCP, and GCP instance (Practice makes you.. to be familiar with what you're doing)
+- Thanks to Kestra's Devrel `Will Russell`, it was easy to follow
+- At the end of each tutorials, Will introduced additional workflow with `dbt` but it is just sneak peek for future week courses so I couldn't really get it and I didn't care
+- It was time for handling bunch of `yml` (or `yaml`) files and I feel like I became more familiar with this things e.g. workflows, automation of scripts, etc
+  - Moreover through this chance, I got to know what does it mean by `There is an intersection between data engineering and devops` (I saw it before...
+I don't remember where)